Print Page | Contact Us | Sign In | Register

 Legislators need to hear from people who receive and benefit from home care services, too!
 Help your clients be part of our advocacy efforts through:

-which outlines and explains their involvement to email or hold a virtual meeting (see Six Tips for Virtual Meetings, above).
+• Sharing this Advocacy Guide which outlines and explains their involvement to email or hold a virtual meeting (see Six Tips for Virtual Meetings, above).

-- If they are up for it, have them create a short (less than three minutes) video about how home care impacts their lives, which can be shared with officials and/or on Social Media - what a powerful (and memorable) way to share a story!
+• If they are up for it, have them create a short (less than three minutes) video about how home care impacts their lives, which can be shared with officials and/or on social media - what a powerful (and memorable) way to share a story!

-- Encourage them to promote the benefits of home care on their personal Social Media accounts - and share on your agency account, too!
+• Encourage them to promote the benefits of home care on their personal social media accounts - and share on your agency account, too!